-Apart from Neuschwanstein Castle the Bavarian Palace Department also cares for the following buildings, all of them commissioned by King Ludwig II:
+Apart from Neuschwanstein Castle the Bavarian Palace Administration also cares for the following buildings, all of them commissioned by King Ludwig II:

 With this palace, finished in 1878 and the only one Ludwig II completed and actually lived in, the Rococo age experienced a revival.
 The richly ornamented façade of this relatively small palace conceals a world of opulence, radiant with gold and gleaming mirrors, with wall hangings and paintings, velvet and silk, crystal chandeliers, lapis lazuli, malachite and porcelain.

-The main features of the beautifully landscaped park are the St Anna Chapel, the "Königshäuschen" (King's Cottage), the ancient Royal Lime Tree with a platform where the king sometimes took breakfast, the Moorish Kiosk with the Peacock Throne, the Moroccan House, Hunding's Hut and the Hermitage of Gurnemanz.
+The main features of the beautifully landscaped park are the St Anna Chapel, the "Königshäuschen" (Royal Lodge), the ancient Royal Lime Tree with a platform where the king sometimes took breakfast, the Moorish Kiosk with the Peacock Throne, the Moroccan House, Hunding's Hut and the Hermitage of Gurnemanz.
 An "open sesame" rock leads to the artificial Venus Grotto with a waterfall and lake.

 Ludwig II selected a unique setting with a view of the Zugspitzmassif for a mountain lodge.

 The wooden building with its rather modest exterior conceals a hall on the upper floor furnished with Oriental splendour.
 The king sought the seclusion of the mountains to celebrate his birthday and his name day in the lavishly decorated Turkish Hall furnished with divans and a fountain.